archanasheshadri/OpenStreetMap-Data-Case-Study/README.md

     <tag k="tiger:reviewed" v="no"/>
     <tag k="tiger:zip_left" v="15212"/>
     <tag k="tiger:zip_right" v="15212"/>

 ```
+There were also many uncommon street names like 'Terrace' which had to be identified to consider it valid.

 ## Inspecting Street Names
 Using inspect_street_name.py, I noticed there were few abbreviated street names and one inconsistent postal code.